SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

 Meanwhile the position that we hold by faith is that we are dead with Christ and have risen together with Him to the right hand of God.
 We must maintain our position by faith while our adamic nature is striving to obey God.
 Little by little the adamic nature decreases and Christ increases, if we continue in steadfast faith.

 Notice that the New Testament has hundreds of commands we are to obey as well as we can, calling on the Lord at all times to help us in our struggle against our love of the world, our love of sin, and our love of our self-will.

-Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
+Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.
 (Romans 6:12)